 It has also been claimed that the Cock of the Walk restaurant first created this dish, but that restaurant opened in April 1977, which makes it a bit late to the show by any standards.
-Like any recipe, we will never truly know who first came rolling in with the first version of the recipe, so I say let’s just enjoy the benefits of eating these delicious creations!
+Like any recipe, we will never honestly know who first came rolling in with the first version of the method, so I say let’s enjoy the benefits of eating these delicious creations!

-All I can tell y’all is if you love Southern cooking, fried foods, and dill pickles you are in for a wonderful treat.
+All I can tell all of you is if you love Southern cooking, fried foods, and dill pickles, you are in for a beautiful treat.
 The taste is just so darn good you might wish you made a larger batch to enjoy more of those Southern Fried Dill Pickles.

 Southern Fried Dill Pickles